Transit Coordination Plan 2022

 Participate in the Planning Process!

-The OTO's Local Coordinating Board for Transit is expected to work on the development of the Transit Coordination Plan through May 12, 2022.
-Once the final draft of the TCP is developed, we expect it to be presented to the OTO's Board of Directors on July 21, 2022.
+The OTO's Local Coordinating Board for Transit is expected to work on the development of the next Transit Coordination Plan in calendar year 2026.
+Once the final draft of the TCP is developed, we expect it to be presented to the OTO's Board of Directors in 2027.
 The public is welcome to attend LCBT meetings and participate in the planning process.
-Expected meeting dates are shown to the right.
+Expected meeting dates and public involvement opportunities will be posted here when available.

 Transit Coordination Plan Development Meetings